cpehle/bn/README.md

 ```
 this will produce an executable ```bl```, you can copy it somewhere in your path.

-## generate ninja file for executable
+## generate ninja file for an executable

 ```
 bl gen-exe <Pkg> > build.ninja